dkeathley/6.2410-lab/intro.md

 ## Course Materials

+The course provides an online text (this website).

+You can also refer to the [textbook for 6.2400](https://drive.google.com/file/d/1Ij5HzBRk8MmgjmGK3zJxFSqblDMYZY0I/view?usp=sharing) as a great resource.

-The course provides an online text (this website) lecture notes and other resources.
-Suggested references and content for further reading and viewing are provided where relevant.
+Other suggested references and content for further reading and viewing are provided as citations where relevant.

 ## ChatTutor